What is cosmetic acupuncture?

 Acupuncture also improves local blood supply to the face which also reduces the appearance of fine lines and creates better muscle tone and improved facial colour.
 Cosmetic acupuncture also improves lymph and blood circulation in the body as a whole.

-Every client at the Acupuncture and Beauty Centre is offered a personalised treatment for their specific skin concerns, and this includes looking at their overall health issues.
-A diagnostic regimen involving medical history-taking, pulse-taking, and examination of facial features among other things, reveals underlying issues to Chinese practitioners.
-When your underlying health is boosted, it’s reflected in the condition of your skin.
+Every client at the Acupuncture and Beauty Centre is offered a personalised treatment for their specific skin concerns, and this includes also looking at their overall health issues.
+A diagnostic regimen involving medical history-taking, pulse-taking, and examination of facial features among other things, reveals underlying health issues to Chinese practitioners.
+When your underlying health is boosted, it’s reflected in the condition and appearance of your skin.
 Cosmetic acupuncture focuses on creating beauty from the inside out.

 What can facial acupuncture help with?

-Facial cosmetic acupuncture together with other beauty treatments and a proper skincare regime may assist in problems of the skin such as fines lines and wrinkles, ageing skin, puffiness, crows feet, dry skin, sun damaged skin, pigmentation, uneven skin tone, open pores, acne skin and scarring.
+Facial cosmetic acupuncture together with other beauty treatments and therapies and a proper skincare regime may assist in problems of the skin such as fines lines and wrinkles, ageing skin, puffiness, crows feet, dry skin, sun damaged skin, pigmentation, uneven skin tone, open pores, acne skin and scarring.

 It may also help with conditions such as Bell’s palsy, temporomandibular joint (TMJ) syndrome and trigeminal neuralgia.
 These conditions can involve symptoms such as ptosis of the eyelid, loss of facial muscle function, pain, neuropathy and allodynia.
 Using acupuncture, scalp acupuncture, motor points, transverse sub-muscular needling, facial cupping and full-body acupuncture can treat the underlying condition, restore function and relieve pain for these conditions (Gellis, M. “A Multifaceted Approach to the Acupuncture Treatment of Neuromuscular Facial Conditions”, Journal of Chinese Medicine, No. 110, February 2016 )